Variables & Secrets

 Remote secrets#

-Project and group CI/CD variables are fetched automatically when a GitLab token is available.
+Project, group, and instance CI/CD variables are fetched automatically when a GitLab token is available.
 Results are cached in daemon memory for 6 hours (never written to disk).
 The cache is lost on daemon restart.

-glci run --secrets all # project + group variables (default)
+glci run --secrets all # project + group + instance variables (default)

 glci run --secrets project # project variables only